xiix0/scam/README.md

-Your best consolation is the hope that the things you failed to get weren't really worth having.
+Your object is to save the world, while still leading a pleasant life.